noorhakeem/noorhakeem.github.io/_pages/meetme.md

 ## Wow

 This is Awesome.
-You found me .
+You are finally here .
+It's like Universe is trying itself to meet us.
+Just Kidding 😊.
 It's nice to meet you.
 I am glad you are here.

 I am Noor Hakeem.
 I love technology.
 It doesn't matter to me what that Tech Piece is doing.
 If there are some kind of machine, code & electronics, I am hooked.